 This exercise helps clients be more aware of the emotion attached to their behavior and reconnect with parts of themselves they may be ignoring or denying.

-Benefits of Gestalt Therapy
+Benefits of Gestalt Treatment

 The person can become more skilled at monitoring their thoughts and actions in real time.
 They have a more concrete understanding of what they are thinking and doing.

-Conditions Treated with Gestalt Therapy
+Conditions Treated with Gestalt Treatment